Thermodynamics of relativistic quantum fields confined in cavities: Charging a quantum battery through motion and gravity: bounds on the extractible energy

 where $r$ is the annihilation operator of a chose mode $n$ in cavity R, $h$ is the annihilation operator of mode $n'$ in cavity H and $b$ is the annihilation operator of the battery harmonic oscillator B. We choose modes $n$ in R and $n'$ in H to be accessible by experimental means and to optimise energy influx.
 This interaction can be engineered in experimental setups and its role in quantum thermodynamical processes has been analysed in detail \cite{Goold:Huber:2016,Mitchison:Huber:2016}.

-The interaction Hamiltonian $H_I$ is not quadratic and therefore we cannot exploit Gaussian state formalism and covariance matrix techniques to obtain analytical results.
+The interaction Hamiltonian $H_I$ is not quadratic preventing us from exploiting Gaussian state formalism and covariance matrix techniques to obtain analytical results.
 However, we can provide an upper bound to the performance of this protocol, which can be achieved only in an idealised situation. \item[iv)] \textit{Bounds on performance}: We now proceed and discuss the optimal bound of performance of this cycle.
 The cycle we described can be easily understood in terms of standard thermodynamics.
-In particular, given the temperature of the reservoir R and the final higher local temperature in the cavity H, we know that the efficiency $\eta_{cyc.}$ of each cycle is always upper bounded by the Carnot efficiency $1-\frac{T}{T_n}=\frac{\delta T_n}{T}\,h^2$.
+In particular, given the temperature of the reservoir R and the final higher local temperature in the cavity H, we know that the efficiency $\eta_\text{cyc}$ of each cycle is always upper bounded by the Carnot efficiency $1-\frac{T}{T_n}=\frac{\delta T_n}{T}\,h^2$.
 We can use the change in local temperature (\ref{change:in:local:temperature}) to find an explicit expression for the highest possible efficiency as